Signing is usually done with these commands:

 The key used for signing is the default one or the one specified in the configuration file.
 To get finer control over the keys, it is possible to use the command

-to the signer’s key. userID should be the
+to set the signer's key. userID should be the

 internal representation of the key; the server may accept any other way